luizsdev/products-api/README.md

 # Products-API

 **A product system made with NestJS.
-It's a service where you list products, create products or even delete them.
-Basically a CRUD .**
+It's a service where you list products, create products or even delete them.**

 ## What I used in this project